Petroleum minister bemoans ambiguity in Nigerian oil, gas laws

 Sylva, who was represented by his Chief of Staff, Mr. Moses Olamide, noted that over the years, the Nigerian petroleum industry had operated with laws that were not in tandem with global standards, and had brought to the fore the need for a review of the legal issues of the industry.

-He said, “The Nigerian oil and gas industry is a dynamic one.
-The exploration, production and contracting processes are complex and rapidly changing.
+He stated: “The exploration, production and contracting processes are complex and rapidly changing.
 The need for state counsels to be up to date with current happenings of the industry cannot be over-emphasised.

 “For many years, the Nigerian oil and gas industry have been operating in an agglomeration of legislations and guidelines, which sometimes are not in harmony with the industry trends practiced globally.
 The oil and gas industry had developed focusing on increasing indigenous participation.